gregmarine/ByGregMarine.com/Blog/src/2024/03/11_seagulls-facebook-memories-church-and-mind-prison.md

 I probably would wake up tomorrow thinking about that text I received today.
 Now, I know I won't.
 Or at the very least, it won't be bothering me anymore.
 Likewise, my early morning hours of prayer and Bible time have consistently led me to having a positive mindset for the rest of the day.

-I learned a year ago the importance of diet and exercise for my physical health.
+I learned a year ago through experience the importance of diet and exercise for my physical health.
 Later in the year, I learned the importance of sleep, meditation, and prayer for my mental and spiritual health.
 Getting started is probably the hardest part.
 But once I got into the right cadence, it has become one of the easiest things for me.

 It all comes down to balance, doesn't it?
 Consistent and purposeful balance.
 This has also afforded me the flexibility to introduce new and exciting things in my life.
 Unexpected things, really.
 Including a new habit of reading.
 The sunrise hits me differently now.
 And the birds' song is much sweeter.